byterubpay/byterub-site/_posts/2019-06-08-logs-for-the-Community-meeting-held-on-2019-06-08.md

 **\<rehrar>** one thing to consider here
 **\<ErCiccione[m]>** I see, but i would really like to make people see that we support the "privacy ecosystem" and useful project.
 But i see your point and i'm ok to what the majority decides
 **\<rehrar>** this money is no longer under stewardship of the core team
-**\<rehrar>** from what I understand, core team sent the XMR in total to OSTIF, and by the time OSTIF took it out, it's much larger sum
+**\<rehrar>** from what I understand, core team sent the BTR in total to OSTIF, and by the time OSTIF took it out, it's much larger sum
 **\<rehrar>** this means the money is in OSTIFs hands, and it's theirs to do what they want with
 **\<needmoney90>** OSTIF needs a recipient, they are fairly clearly the obvious choice
 **\<rehrar>** but they are being cooperative with the community rather than profiting from it